Sailboat From U.S. Teen's Doomed Round-The-World Attempt Found Drifting Off Australia

 The capsized sailboat was noticed by a tuna-spotting plane roughly 11 miles south of Kangaroo Island, the South Australia Police said.
 That triggered a call for a helicopter and two nearby fishing boats to check out the craft; on the hull, Sunderland's distinctive paintwork was clearly visible above a thick coating of barnacles.

 Sunderland had been vying to become the youngest person to circumnavigate the world solo when she set out from her native California in early 2010.
-She sailed for thousands of miles — but brutal storms between Africa and Australia snapped her mast.
+She sailed for thousands of miles, but brutal storms between Africa and Australia snapped her mast.

 A search plane found the young sailor after nearly 24 hours of being tossing around in the sea in her crippled boat — and when a French commercial fishing vessel rescued her, Sunderland's boat was left behind.